grafana/loki/docs/sources/installation/helm/monitor-and-alert/with-grafana-cloud.md

 **Before you begin:**

 - Helm 3 or above.
 See [Installing Helm](https://helm.sh/docs/intro/install/).
-- A Grafana Cloud account and instance
+- A Grafana Cloud account and stack (including Cloud Grafana, Cloud Metrics, and Cloud Logs)
 - [Grafana Kubernetes Monitoring using Agent](https://grafana.com/docs/grafana-cloud/kubernetes-monitoring/configuration/config-k8s-agent-guide/) configured for the Kubernetes cluster
 - A running Loki deployment installed in that Kubernetes cluster via the Helm chart